Algorithms for Unipolar and Generalized Split Graphs: Recognition Algorithm

 \begin{enumerate} \item Find the components of $G$.
-If all components are complete, then a clique split has been found; stop with YES.
-If more than one component is not complete, stop with NO. Otherwise, set $G$ to be the one component that is not complete and find a clique split of this subgraph. \item Test whether $\OL{G}$ is bipartite, if so, stop with YES. \item Find a minimal triangulation of $G$ = $G'$. \item Generate the maximal cliques of $G'$. \item For each maximal clique $H'$ of $G'$, test whether $H'$ is the center clique of a feasible clique split of $G'$.
+If all components are complete, then a unipolar partition has been found; stop with YES.
+If more than one component is not complete, stop with NO. Otherwise, set $G$ to be the one component that is not complete and find a unipolar partition of this subgraph. \item Test whether $\OL{G}$ is bipartite; if so, stop with YES. \item Find a minimal triangulation $G'$ of $G$. \item Generate the maximal cliques of $G'$. \item For each maximal clique $H'$ of $G'$, test whether $H'$ is the center clique of a feasible unipolar partition of $G'$.
 If any such center is found, stop with YES.
-Otherwise, $G'$ is not unipolar by Theorem \ref{main}.\\
+Otherwise, $G$ is not unipolar by Theorem \ref{main}.\\

-{\bf Details of Step~5:} \begin{enumerate} \item Check that the components of $G-H'$ are cliques.
-If no, $H'$ cannot be the center of a feasible clique split of $G'$; repeat Step~5 with the next maximal clique of $G'$.
-If yes, then the edges of $F$ satisfy condition i in the definition of a feasible clique split (Definition \ref{feasible}).
-The components of $G-H'$ are now the peripheral cliques $H'_i$ of a candidate clique split of $G'$. \item If there are no edges of $F$ with both endpoints in $H'$, then (with (a)) $H', G-H'$ is a clique split of $G$; stop with YES. \item If there are edges of $F$ with both endpoints in $H'$, attempt to construct the desired transferable set $S$.
+{\bf Details of Step~5:} \begin{enumerate} \item Check that the components of $G-H'$ are complete graphs.
+If no, $H'$ cannot be the center of a feasible unipolar partition of $G'$; repeat Step~5 with the next maximal clique of $G'$.
+If yes, then the edges of $F$ satisfy condition i in the definition of a feasible unipolar partition (Definition \ref{feasible}).
+The components of $G-H'$ are now the peripheral cliques $H'_i$ of a candidate feasible unipolar partition of $G'$. \item If there are no edges of $F$ with both endpoints in $H'$, then (with (a)) $H', G-H'$ is a unipolar partition of $G$; stop with YES. \item If there are edges of $F$ with both endpoints in $H'$, attempt to construct the desired transferable set $S$.
 If $S$ is found, stop with YES.
 If $S$ not found, repeat Step~5 with the next maximal clique of $G'$. \\

 {\bf Details of Step~5(c):}\\